 Well, it’s not the usual kind of ad you’d expect to find on Craigslist…..and according to another source, this job ad may never have existed at all.

 But Sir Ernest Shackleton wasn’t kidding about what his crew would be facing as members of The Imperial Trans-Antarctic Expedition.
 It is one of the best real-life adventure stories ever told — how Shackleton and the men under his command sailed to the Antarctic in 1914, had their ship HMS Endurance trapped and crushed by ice, and were forced to survive hundreds of miles from any human assistance.
-They were eventually rescued when Shackleton and others split off from the group and made their way to whaling stations at South Georgia.
+They were eventually rescued when Shackleton and others split off from the group and made their way to a whaling station on South Georgia.

 Apart from the hazards described above, Shackleton’s group coped with hunger, hypothermia, thirst, drowning, days of hard physical labor involving moving the lifeboats and their remaining supplies, seasickness, hurricane-force winds, monster waves, the risk of scurvy, attacks by sea leopards, water-soaked and disintegrating clothing, and cramped living conditions after the Endurance sank.
 There were also mental hazards such as fear and depression.